cameroncuster/caffe_assessment/README.md

 to integrate the software into your own product.

 ## Testing ##
+Tests integrated with Google's Testing framework (Google Test) can be found in the source in the gtest directory.
+All of the tests in the source are described in their entirety and use meaningful variable, method, and class names (design patterns) to make the tests understandable and readable.
+The readability of the tests is the key difference between software and good software.
+Anyone can write tests (not everyone does), but good software is tested with human readable tests, which is precisely what Caffe is equipped with.
+Additionally the tests are easily made which provides the user security and understanding of the software.

+The main gtest file is ~10,000 lines long, which Robert C. Martin author of Clean Code warns against in one of his many "Clean Code" talks.
+Ideally files should be short and precise with descriptive names unlike "gtest-all.cpp" A set of files containing the tests each with a descriptive name describing the subset of tests would be most beneficial to the user.
+The tests are so well-documented written with self-describing code which reads like "well-written prose" as Robert C. Martin says that the organization of the tests themselves does not negate the quality of the software.

 ## Dependencies ##
+- Emphasize the integration of Docker in the Caffe project

 Dependencies defined in the python/requirements.txt
 - cython / cython
 - h5py / h5py